 DON’T FORGET TO PIN IT, SO YOU DON’T LOSE IT.
 BE SURE WHILE YOU’RE THERE TO CHECK OUT THE THOUSANDS OF OTHER DIET SPECIFIC POSTS I HAVE ON MY PINTEREST!

-Gluten Free Vegan Breadsticks
+Gluten Free Herbed Breadsticks (Vegan option too!)

 Super tender, perfectly puffy gluten free vegan breadsticks.
 You are going to die when you see how these taste just like the real thing!